SolomonPerkins/solomonperkins.github.io/_posts/2020-05-03-Rich-Dad-Poor-Dad-Changed-My-Understanding-About-Money.md

 Being grateful, I went and repeatedly thanked Vlad for sharing.
 But that was just the beginning.
 I begun my quest for more knowledge and the results were transformational.
 I went on to read additional books related to assets, liabilities/debt, investment types, etc. Even started a proper budget, focusing on my long & short term goals.
 Later on, I got into a mentorship program.
 A few years later I even went and start a [farming business](/2019/12/24/My-First-Failed-Business.html){:target=_blank}.
 Even my [off-grid project](/2018/09/16/Off-Grid-Solar-System-First-Year-Anniversary.html){:target=_blank} was influenced by the teachings of this one book.

 Volunteerism is something I believed in and actively practice.
 I shared every bit - or byte- of knowledge with my friends; especially those in my rural community.
 Having regular discussions about money and how it impacts their lives became my weekend routine.
 Shortly after I started mentoring Jason.
-He became a success story in the community.
+Within a few years, he became a success story in the community.
+Having not gone to high school, Jason was able to apply the simple teachings and he was on the road of becoming financially free.
 [Even though he is no longer with us](/2020/02/07/Goodbye-Jason.html){:target=_blank} (&#128557;), I'm proud to have witnessed his achievements. &#128557; knowing that he had so much unrealized potential is very painful.
 I... somehow continue to...
 Let's just leave it at that.
 RIP Jason.

 <br/>
 <br/>